GyabiSito/Angular-Noticias/README.md

 # AngularNoticias

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.7. <br>
 This project was done following the guide of [App Noticias](https://www.youtube.com/watch?v=qSV-xNDUQJU)
 ## Development server